Bemidji, Minnesota: Sports

 The city is well-known to hockey fans.
 As a Division II team, Bemidji State was a hockey dynasty in the 1980s and '90s.
 Bemidji State was in the title game eight straight years, winning five titles.
 It became a Division I team in 1999, and has not won any Division I titles.

 The city is also familiar to curling fans.
 Both men's and women's rinks from the Bemidji Curling Club won the right to represent the United States in the 2005 World Curling Championship and the 2006 Winter Olympics in Torino, Italy.
 Pete Fenson, the skip of the U.S. curling team that took the bronze medal at the 2006 Olympics, is a native of Bemidji, as is Natalie Nicholson, who was the lead for the United States women's team at the 2010 Winter Olympics in Vancouver.

 A city referendum for a Bemidji Regional Events Center passed by a slim majority of 43 votes out of 4,583 cast in November 2006.
 Opening in 2010, the center was renamed the Sanford Center and serves as home to the Bemidji State University hockey team.
 The men's and women's hockey teams are both members of the Western Collegiate Hockey Association.
 From 2014 to 2015, the Sanford Center was the home of the city's first-ever professional sports team, the Bemidji Axemen of the Indoor Football League.

-From January 16 to January 19, Bemidji hosted Hockey Day Minnesota, a three-day event aired on Fox Sports.
+From January 16 to January 19, 2019, Bemidji hosted Hockey Day Minnesota, a three-day event aired on Fox Sports.
 The Bemidji High School and Bemidji State University boys and girls hockey teams both played on outdoor rinks outside of the Sanford Center.
 The Minnesota Wild team also played on the outdoor rinks.

 In 2013, runners signed up for the first Bemidji Blue Ox Marathon.
 The race, run in October, draws athletes and recreational runners from around the region.
 The events spawned a weekend of races that includes two kids races, a 5K, 10K, half-marathon and a 26K that circles Lake Bemidji.

 Education

 Bemidji is home to Bemidji State University, Northwest Technical College, and Oak Hills Christian College.
 Public education, served by Bemidji Area Schools, is a part of Independent School District 31, and includes eight elementary schools, a middle school, and a high school.
-Also in the district are TrekNorth Charter High School, Voyagers Charter High School, Schoolcraft Charter School, and Bemidji is home to three private schools: St. Philip's Catholic School, St. Mark's Lutheran School and Heartland Christian Academy.
+Also in the district are TrekNorth Charter Jr. and Sr. High School, Voyagers Charter High School, Schoolcraft Charter School, and Bemidji is home to four private schools: St. Philip's Catholic School, St. Mark's Lutheran School, Kingdom Builders and Heartland Christian Academy.